-As speech-language pathologists, many of the students on our caseloads have dyslexia.
-Using StoryWhys book companions can help.
+Many of the students on our caseloads have dyslexia.
+StoryWhys book companions contain speech therapy activities that can help.

 “Dyslexia is a specific learning disability that is neurobiological in origin.
 It is characterized by difficulties with accurate and/or fluent word recognition and by poor spelling and decoding abilities.
 These difficulties typically result from a deficit in the phonological component of language that is often unexpected in relation to other cognitive abilities and the provision of effective classroom instruction.
 Secondary consequences may include problems in reading comprehension and reduced reading experience that can impede growth of vocabulary and background knowledge.”

 As speech-language pathologists, many of the students on our caseloads have dyslexia.
-This is because of the interdependence between spoken and written language, such as the role of phonological awareness in decoding, and the roles of vocabulary and syntax in reading.
+This is because of the interdependence between spoken and written language, such as the role of phonological awareness in decoding and spelling, and the role of vocabulary in reading comprehension and writing.

-The StoryWhys book companion system helps to support many of the language skills that will support better reading and writing skills, including:
+In addition, The StoryWhys book companion system helps to support many of the language skills that will support better reading and writing skills, including vocabulary development, and phonological and morphological awareness.

-While all StoryWhys book companions will help to support our students with both oral and written language difficulties, I want to bring your attention to two of the book companions that feature protagonists who have difficulties with reading.
+While using all StoryWhys book companions in speech therapy will help to support our students with both oral and written language difficulties including dyslexia, I want to bring your attention to three of the book companions that feature main characters who have difficulties with reading.

 Negative Cat, by Sophie Blackall, is about a boy who would do anything for his family to adopt a cat.
 He even promises to read for 20 minutes a day, even though reading is difficult for him.
 When he finally gets a cat, Max, he is disappointingly grumpy.
 But the boy finds that Max loves to curl up in his lap while he reads.